 10 Tips to Marketing to a Mature Audience

-- Just the facts, please.
-“Been there, done that,” may well be the battle cry of the over 50 set.
-The most effective sales messages to this group explains in a clear and straightforward way exactly why they should be interested in what you have to offer and exactly what benefits they will receive.
+“Been there, done that,” may well be the battle cry of the over 50 sets.
+The most effective sales messages to this group explain in a clear and straightforward way exactly why they should be interested in what you have to offer and exactly what benefits they will receive.

-- Demonstrate your credibility.
 If your company has been in business for 25 years, say so.
 If you’re new on the block, emphasize your commitment to customer service.
-Testimony from satisfied clients, research results, professional endorsements, documentations and evidence are all key copy elements.
+Testimony from satisfied clients, research results, professional endorsements, documentation, and evidence are all key copy elements.

 This list was taken from Evergreen Direct; experts in marketing to older adults.